colbyzg/rest_tools/README.md

 ======

 # Description:
 This is a module to interact with REST APIs using Python Requests and JSON.
+It currently supports basic authentication.

 # HTTP GET:
 <pre>